 If your project is scheduled for an MHZC meeting, it meets the third Wednesday of each month.
-The deadline for submitting applications is listed on our website.
-Projects that may be administratively reviewed are often permitted within a day or two of receiving a complete application.
+Projects that may receive an administrative permit are often permitted within a day or two of receiving a complete application.
 Meeting dates and deadlines may change to avoid holidays.
 For information about the meeting dates, location and parking, visit www.nashville.gov/Historical-Commission/About/Historic-Zoning-Commission/Meeting-Information.aspx.